jironghuang/TickerThruGoogle/README.md

 At the moment I wrote a function in ticker_symbol_from_unstructured_coyname.R to pin-point the ticker symbol with any unstructured company names.

 Feel free to transform use the scripts and functions!

+Latest update: Apparently, google search API blocked me as a 'bot', Bing Search could be an alternative.